realitycollective/com.realitycollective.service-framework-docs/docs/basics/02_getting_started.md

 > If you already have Service Framework configuration in your project, the editor will bring up a new window to select it if you have more than one.
 If you only have one, it will automatically be applied to your new Service Manager Instance.

 Now that the Service Manager is in your scene, you can select it to see its current configuration.
-By default, no configuration is supplied and you will need to create your own configuration for it.
+By default, no configuration is applied and you will need to create your own configuration for it.

 ## Creating the root configuration for the Service Manager